Utkarsh-G/pf2e-improviser/README.md

 # How to use for devs
 It's made with create-react-app, so you can run `npm install` and then `npm start` to run it locally.

+# Colour Blind Mode
+There's a branch which adds text to show how severe a stat is.
+It's there for people with colour blindness, or those who don't find the colour coding to be intuitive.

 # Dev status
 It's uncertain if I'll continue to work on this.
 It's at a stage where I can use it for my games, so there's no pressing need for me to improve it.
 But if there's enough interest, I might add some more features.